 You OUGHT TO take this step as it is part of the CIVIL PROCEDURE RULES Alternative Dispute Resolution and Mediation procedure.
 You SHOULD allow the Business Transfer Agent chance to settle a dispute.
 RTA’s Complaints Handling Policy circa Sept 2011 was found here –RTA_Complaint_Procedure

 Detail your complaint in full, in a word-processed letter that you need to send by Recorded Delivery.
 Ensure that you write BY RECORDED DELIVERY on the letter itself, which should have your correspondence address on the top right, and the current date.
 Use plain paper, not headed.
-The letter needs to be addressed to The Directors, and state the full address of the company you are writing to.
-The heading should be COMPLAINT.
+The letter needs to be addressed to The Legal Department and The Directors, and state the full address of the company you are writing to.
+The heading should be COMPLAINT and OFFER WITHOUT ADMITTING LIABILITY.
 Use the company’s reference number for your property or business.
 Refer to the date of any letter that the company have written to you.
 ALL contact needs to be in writing in case you need it for evidence.
 Please do not rely on e-mails at this stage.
 'Phoning the company tends to be a waste of your time as nothing the company or you say is provable - recordings of calls cannot be used in a Civil court.

 If the Agent who visited you when you signed the contract misrepresented the contract, services, or anything else then detail this.
 Note any relevant dates of correspondence or telephone calls from the Company to you.
 Keep safe any reply that you receive and check any facts or 'points of law' that the writer gives.
 Some replies quote only half-truths.
 Some are rude and call you 'naive'.
 As you relied on the word of the Field Salesperson, in fact you acted in Good Faith.